-ERA is on the Ballot in New York State
+ERA is on the ballot in New York state

 “A lot of people, if they didn’t know there was a proposition, when they get to it, that’s a harder thing to read than a checkbox for a candidate,” Libresco said.
 “So, it’s important to educate people well in advance of the election about whatever propositions are on the ballot.”

 Susan Gottehrer, director of the Nassau County New York Civil Liberties Union, gave the presentation.
-Gottehrer, who has worked with Hofstra’s center for civic engagement in the past, informed attendees of the details of the proposition and combatted misinformation being spread about it.
+Gottehrer, who has worked with Hofstra’s Center for Civic Engagement in the past, informed attendees of the details of the proposition and combatted misinformation that is being spread about it.

 “I like making sure that people have the right information, I like making sure people understand what the wrong information is and why it’s wrong,” Gottehrer said.
 “So that’s really important.”